deskflow/deskflow/README.md

 Version 1.15 brings a new philosophy of being more approachable to the open-source community instead of wholly focusing on commercial interests.
-We still have customers to support the development of the code, but we are committed to maintaining and improving Synergy 1 Community Edition for years to come and we're excited to work with our community of open source users to improve the code for the benefit of everyone.
+We still have customers in order to finance the development of the code, but we are committed to maintaining and improving Synergy 1 Community Edition for years to come and we're excited to work with our  community of open source users to improve the code for the benefit of everyone.

 ## Operating Systems